 \subsection{Desiderata for Adaptive Neighborhood Sampling in TGNNs}

-We aim to design an adaptive neighborhood sampling mechanism that addresses the following goals: \begin{enumerate}[label=(\textbf{D\arabic*})] \item \textbf{Adapt to CTDG Dynamics:} We want a mechanism $\texttt{SAMPLE}(\cdot)$ that considers both node and edge features and their timings, i.e., the learnable parameters of the method, $\vtheta$, should be \textit{informed} by the CTDG’s interaction patterns.
-Formally, for a node $v$ with historical neighborhood $\mathcal{H}_{v, t}$ and a potentially interacting node $v'$:
+We propose an adaptive neighborhood sampling mechanism that satisfies the following desiderata: \begin{enumerate}[label=({\arabic*})] \item \textbf{Adapt to CTDG Dynamics:} We seek a mechanism $\texttt{SAMPLE}(\cdot)$ that accounts for node and edge attributes as well as their timestamps, i.e., the learnable parameters $\vtheta$ should be informed by the CTDG's interaction patterns.
+Formally, for a node $v$ with historical neighborhood $\mathcal{H}_{v,t}$ and a candidate interaction partner $v'$,

-where $|\mathcal{S}_{v, t}| = k$.
+where $|\mathcal{S}_{v,t}| = k$.